 Differentiated Services architecture suggests that RIO (Red with In and Out) style queue management algorithms are to be used on each AF (Assured Forwarding) queue to offer different levels of services for different priorities at each AF class.
 Inspired of BLUE's success over RED on ECN capable networks, we developed a simple alternative to RIO, BIO (BLUE with In and Out).
 BIO, which runs two different BLUE algorithms for in and out packets, was expected to achieve lower loss rates while maximizing link utilization for high number of active flows on AF queues.

 However, due to the self-configuring architecture of the algorithm, it is observed that BIO marks packets too aggressively and degrades utilization.
-In this paper, the properties of BIO are also explained and the results obtained are generalized to all selfconfiguring multi priority queue management algorithms.
+In this paper, the properties of BIO are also explained and the results obtained are justified.